 Smoked & Uncut: The Pig – Near Bath

-Unknown to me, this is one of three events in the country, but with the Kaiser Chiefs and Imelda May headlining this festival against a backdrop of the rolling Mendip Hills, it’s not one to be overlooked.
-Tickets cost £42 for an adult.
+Unknown to me, this is one of three events in the country, but with epic headliners against a backdrop of the rolling Mendip Hills, it’s not one to be overlooked.

 Bath’s Pub in the Park

 With special appearances by Michelin-starred chefs from the likes of Tom Kerridge your tastebuds will be tantalised all weekend.
-But with the £48 ticket you can expect live music from Kaiser Chiefs, Clean Bandit and more, as well as pop-up pubs and cooking demonstrations.
+Former live music acts have included Kaiser Chiefs, Clean Bandit and more.

 August Food Festivals